Leadership Development

 #5: Ensure that the entire leadership is committing time to reflecting on the greater vision for the company – and communicating it clearly

-Employees don't want to feel like they're treading water and stagnating – people want to feel accomplishment in their work and understand the impact that their efforts have on the bigger picture.
+Employees don't want to feel like they're treading water and stagnating–people want to feel accomplishment in their work and understand the impact that their efforts have on the bigger picture.

-• What are the key goals for the company (elaborate beyond profit/revenue growth)?
+• What are the key goals for the company?
 Could these goals be further clarified?
+Elaborate beyond profit/revenue growth.

-• Are there clear benchmarks for measuring the success of those efforts?
+• Are there 1-year, 3-year, and 5-year growth plans in place?
+Are there clear benchmarks for measuring the success of those efforts?

 • How are the goals, plans, and benchmarks being communicated to teams?
 Is there room to improve how it's communicated?